zball/eks-workshop-v2/website/docs/introduction/kustomize.md

 sidebar_position: 40
 ---

 [Kustomize](https://kustomize.io/) allows you to manage Kubernetes manifest files using declarative "kustomization" files.
-It provides the ability to express "base" manifests for your Kubernetes resources and then apply changes using composition, customization and easily making cross-cutting changes across many resources.
+It provides the ability to express "base" manifests for your Kubernetes resources and then apply changes using composition, kustomization, and easily making cross-cutting changes across many resources.

 For example, take a look at the following manifest file for the `checkout` Deployment: